-An initial workshop on the pending cannabis regulatory ordinance and related procedures was presented to Council on January 6, 2021.
-This initial workshop was followed by a second workshop on January 20, 2021.
+Initial workshops on the cannabis regulatory ordinance and related procedures have been presented to Council on January 6, 2021, January 20, 2021, and April 21, 2021.
 The workshops discussed the basic components of the ordinance, procedural guidelines, selection criteria, and approval of cannabis business permits.
-Staff presented reasoning for the recommended approach and requested input and direction by Council majority on policy considerations before completing the preparation of the ordinance, as well as land use ordinance designating zone districts where cannabis businesses may be permitted.
+Staff presented reasoning for the recommended approach and solicited feedback and direction by Council majority on policy considerations before completing the preparation of the ordinance, as well as land use ordinance designating zone districts where cannabis businesses may be permitted.